|A Traditional Haggis with Neeps and Tatties & a Wee Dram!|

 put on by the members of the local Ulster-Scots community.
 It was an honour to be asked

 and a sign of the changes being achieved in Irish historical relationships.

 500g beef liver

 100g of porridge oats

-300ml of meat stock (strain this from the boiled meat)
+300ml of meat stock (strain this from the boiled beef and lamb)

 250g finely chopped onions